cado-security/product-help/docs/cado/discovery-import/intro.md

 For a step-by-step guide, visit our [Cloud Import Documentation](import-from-cloud.md).

-### Importing from Cado Host
+### Importing from / Forensic Acquisition and Investigation Host

-The Cado platform can use **Cado Host** to acquire forensic artifacts from on-premises systems and analyze them in the cloud.
+The / Forensic Acquisition and Investigation platform can use **/ Forensic Acquisition and Investigation Host** to acquire forensic artifacts from on-premises systems and analyze them in the cloud.
 Additionally, Cado Host can upload evidence, like previously collected disk images.

-To learn more about using Cado Host, see the [Cado Host Documentation](/cado/discovery-import/cado-host/intro).
+To learn more about using / Forensic Acquisition and Investigation Host, see the [Cado Host Documentation](/cado/discovery-import/cado-host/intro).

 ### Importing from a URL